andersroos/glo/README.md

 ### Message Format ###

-The current version is 1.
+The current version is 2

     {
       "version": <number, the current version>,
       "timestamp": <number, server time since EPOC in milliseconds>, "data": [
         {
-          "key": "<string, name + : + tag>",
-          "value": "<string, the value as a string>", "desc": "<string, a human readable description>",
+          "key": <string, path + ':' + tag, path is an hierarchical name separated by /, tags are described below >, "value": <number or string, the type of value will>, "desc": <string, a human readable description>,
-          "lvl": "<number, level of importance where 0 is the highest>
+          "lvl": <number, level of importance where 0 is the highest>
         },
         ...
       ]